tarot-daily

 This spread works best in the evening, as a day-closing ritual:

-The High Priestess in position 1 might suggest the gift of today was silence, solitude, or intuition—something you experienced but perhaps undervalued.
+The High Priestess in position 1 might suggest the gift of today was silence, solitude, or an intuition that arrived quietly.
 The Tower in position 2 might indicate that something that felt like disruption today was actually clearing space for what you need.
-Welcome the difficult cards as gateways to deeper seeing.
+Welcome the difficult cards as gateways to deeper seeing — they are the gratitude reading's most powerful tools precisely because they force you to look where you wouldn't naturally look.

 Gratitude Cards in the Tarot